reztndev/RezTech-Employee-Tracker/README.md

 Invoking the index.js brings up the Inquirer prompt system.
 You may now use the various menu options that have been presented.
 For a review of the menu options refer to the implementation section above.

-A schema.sql is provided for facilitating this task.

-Once the database is created, the corresponding and aforementioned models need to be seeded by running the following in the command shell:
-* npm run seed

-You'll notice that the seeding scripts are included in the corresponding seed definition files for each model in the database.
-Also notice that the database relationships between the models, such belongsTo, hasMany & belongsToMany, are defined in the index.js under the project's models folder

 ## Future Enhancements
 The following additional menu options and queries are currently planned for the next version of this program: